Who needs writing help? You do!

 Think of the interviews as less like a formal presentation, and more like a casual conversation where I ask open-ended questions that allow you to tell me the stories, memories, and the importance behind each of the outline points, asking for more details and further clarification as we go.

 After the initial interview phase, I’ll compile a rough first draft of all the material, organized by the outline points.
 I then conduct a deeper review of the material, creating a list of additional questions that will help add crucial details to pivotal scenes.
-A second conversation will be scheduled to talk through these points.
+An additional conversation will be scheduled to talk through these points.

 Once I have all the material, I craft your book, shaping the content to be emotionally compelling and informative, relying on your voice and expertise to guide me.
 When the draft is completed, I send it to you for review.
 Using Track Changes, you are able to modify any of the content to your liking.